Kong/kongponents/docs/components/table.md

 Set this to `true` to disable ablity to sort.

+### enableClientSort

+**Experimental** - set this prop to `true` to enable client side sorting if using a fetcher that returns static data.
+This functionality may be flaky.

 ### fetcher

 Use a custom fetcher function to fetch table data and leverage server-side search, sort and pagination.

 ::: tip Note:
 All fetcher functions should take a single param.
 This parameter is a JSON object supporting the following properties:
   - Pagination support:
     - `page`: the currently visible page - starts at `1`
     - `pageSize`: the number of items to display per page
   - Sort support:
     - `sortColumnKey`: the column to sort by's `key` defined in the `headers` prop
     - `sortColumnOrder`: can be 'asc' or 'desc'
   - Search support:
     - `query`: a text string to filter table data on
 :::

 ::: tip Note:
 All fetcher functions should return a JSON object.
 This JSON object should contain the following properties:
   - `total` - the total count of items (if using pagination)
   - `data` - an array of JSON objects to populate the table with
 :::